Vyral/base-template/_posts/2018-06-22-what-1-organization-is-doing-to-address-childhood-hunger.md

 {% include pullquote.html %}

-The workers at the Food Bank are also delegating more resources to their partner programs, as they know that their lines grow longer in the summer months, as well.&nbsp;
+The workers at the Food Bank are also delegating more resources to their partner programs, as they know that their lines grow longer in the summer months, as well.

 So, with as much as this organization does for our community, how can we give back and help them make a difference?
 Well, for every dollar donated, the Food Bank is able to produce four meals.
-Obviously, financial gifts are always welcomed.&nbsp;
+Obviously, financial gifts are always welcomed.

 Of course, volunteering your time and donating food are also great ways to help.

-So, if you want to get in touch with Eileen, you can give her a call at (918) 585-2800, or visit [**www.okfoodbank.org.&nbsp;**](https://okfoodbank.org/){: target="_blank"}
+So, if you want to get in touch with Eileen, you can give her a call at (918) 585-2800, or visit [**www.okfoodbank.org. **](https://okfoodbank.org/){: target="_blank"}